UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_20.md

 Notes:

-That’s because when we use slicing by index position, it will take all the indices including the lower bound but *EXCLUDING* the upper bound.
+The reason for this is that when we use slicing with indices, it will take all the indices including the lower bound but *EXCLUDING* the upper bound.

-If we wanted to include `Apple Cinnamon Cheerios` we would have to go 1 index position further.
+If we want to include `Apple Cinnamon Cheerios` we would have to go 1 index position further.

 If we think about this a bit it actually make some sense.
 Think about